Billie Joe ArmstrongBorn 17 February 1972

-Billie Joe Armstrong (born February 17, 1972) is an American singer-songwriter, musician, guitarist, multi-instrumentalist, and actor.
-He is best known as the lead vocalist, principal songwriter, and guitarist of the punk rock band Green Day, which Armstrong co-founded with Mike Dirnt.
-He is also a guitarist and vocalist for the punk rock band Pinhead Gunpowder and provides lead vocals for Green Day's side projects Foxboro Hot Tubs and The Network.
+Billie Joe Armstrong (born February 17, 1972) is an American singer, songwriter, musician, record producer, and actor.
+Armstrong serves as the lead vocalist, primary songwriter, and lead guitarist of the punk rock band Green Day, co-founded with Mike Dirnt.
+He is also a guitarist and vocalist for the punk rock band Pinhead Gunpowder, and provides lead vocals for Green Day's side projects Foxboro Hot Tubs, The Network and The Longshot.